jrhenderson1988/jrhenderson1988.github.io/_posts/2022-07-23-rusty-java-streams.md

 different.
 The `apply` function accepts an argument of type `T` and returns a value of type `R`.

 In Java 8 and above, lambdas can be used in place of single method interfaces like this one instead of having to create a concrete or anonymous implementation.

 The standard library has an interface almost identical to this one but it's trivial to write our own.

 ### Map

-First up, quite a common operation for those familiar with functional programming, the map operation takes every value in a stream and _maps_ it to a new value, applying some sort of operation to each item.
+First up, quite a common operation for those familiar with functional programming.
+The map operation takes each value in the stream and transforms it into a new value by applying the provided function to it.
 The new value need not be the same type:

 ```java
 public class MappedStream<T, R> implements Stream<R> {